saleor/saleor/docs/architecture/navigation.rst

 Rendering
 ---------

-Menu is rendered in templates by passing to a ``menu`` templatetag a list of available menus (attached with context processor) and menu slug, as shown below.
+Menu is rendered in templates by passing to a ``menu`` templatetag a menu slug, as shown below.

 .. code-block:: html

-  {% menu menus 'footer' %}
+  {% menu 'footer' %}

 Menu is rendered as a vertical list by default.
 You can change it by passing an extra ``horizontal=True`` argument.